rdnewman/loba/README.md

 Loba will check for presence of Rails.
 If it's there, it'll write to `Rails.logger.debug`.
 If not, it'll write to STDOUT (i.e., `puts`).
 Loba will work equally well with or without Rails.

-Loba uses the [colorize gem](https://rubygems.org/gems/colorize) to help make trace statements more visible.
+Loba uses the [rainbow gem](https://rubygems.org/gems/rainbow) to help make trace statements more visible.

 ## Usage